Karl Popper

 Popper had quite a lot to say about education, mostly in scattered comments and notes.
 This is a collection of his statements on various aspects of that topic

-This is a commentary on four papers prepared for the Popper session at the 1989 meeting of the Mont Pelerin Society in Christchurch, New Zealand.
+Prepared for the Popper session at the 1989 meeting of the Mont Pelerin Society in Christchurch, New Zealand.

 Ian Jarvie has recently published a potentially revolutionary account of the "social" or "conventional" turn in Popper's work.
 This review argues that Jarvie's work helps to elucidate the unity of Popper's thought in natural science, the social sciences, politics and moral discourse.

-W H Auden on the open and closed society.
+W H Auden on the open and closed society

 A remarkable paper, published in 1942, anticipating Popper's usage of the terms "open society" and "closed society".
 Clearly this was an independent development, and there is no suggestion that Popper's usage derives from Auden.